-Total direct expenses are projected to increase from \$226.5 million in FY 2017 to \$261.8 million in FY 2022, an average annual increase of 2.9 percent.
-This largely reflects the anticipated inflationary increases in labor and other operating costs.
-As noted previously, the Authority may experience increases in salary and overtime costs in FYs 2018 and 2019 as part of the cross-harbor cable matter.
-We have adjusted for these increased costs in preparing our projections.
+The increase in direct expenses largely reflects the anticipated inflationary increases in labor and other operating costs.
 The Authority has also been actively pursuing various cost saving measures including, but not limited to, lease space reductions, staff cross-training, negotiating competitive agreements for energy and chemicals, and increasing energy self-generation to further control costs over the short- and long-term.
-The Authority has also experienced an increase in chemical costs above historical assumptions, as it renews multi-year supply contracts and begins planning to address potential revisions to its NPDES permit.
-The Authority's expectation is that, based on the permit requirements for similar wastewater facilities, the Authority will need to provide treatment to remove enterococcus and is assuming that this will take effect in the second half of FY 2018.
-CDM Smith believes that, while the Authority has been given no direction on the timing and requirements of a new NPDES discharge permit, this is a reasonable assumption.
-We have adjusted for these increased costs in preparing our projections.
-CDM Smith believes that the Authority's assumptions are reasonable for the forecast period once these initial step-ups are incurred.
+The Authority has experienced an increase in chemical costs above historical assumptions, as it renews multi-year supply contracts and changes in use of certain chemicals.
+The Authority anticipates revisions to its NPDES permit in the future and based on the permit requirements for similar wastewater facilities, anticipates the need to provide treatment to remove enterococcus which is estimated to require a \$1 million increase in chemical costs.
+However, the projections do not include funding in FY 2020 for potential increased costs from a revised permit, since the Authority does not anticipate that a new permit will be issued and take effect in FY 2020.
+CDM Smith does not believe that the issuance of a new permit and the associated costs that would be incurred over the forecast period will have a material impact on the projections.